Characterizing Vortex-Driven Dynamics in the Solar Atmosphere Using Information Theory: Results

-To explore the degree of statistical dependence between rotational motion and key plasma parameters during the vortex lifecycle, we computed the NMI between the vorticity magnitude of horizontal plasma flow ($|\nabla \times \mathbf{v}_h|$) and each relevant physical quantity as displayed in Figure~\ref{fig:MI_vortex} Here, MI values are normalized to fall between 0 (no statistical dependence) and 1 (perfect dependence).
+To explore the degree of statistical dependence between rotational motion and key plasma parameters during the vortex lifecycle, we computed the NMI between the vorticity magnitude of horizontal plasma flow ($|\nabla \times \mathbf{v}_h|$) and each relevant physical quantity as displayed in Figure~\ref{fig:MI_vortex}.
+Here, MI values are normalized, so that MI$=0$ reflects no statistical dependence, while MI$=1$ denotes perfect dependence.
 NMI in Figure~\ref{fig:MI_vortex} ranges from 0 to approximately 0.4, providing a dimensionless measure of statistical dependence between vertical vorticity and each plasma variable.
 Values close to 0 indicate little to no shared information, reflecting largely uncorrelated or independent behavior.
-Moderate NMI values (~0.1–0.25) suggest partial coupling, where the variable exhibits some degree of organization influenced by the vorticity field, possibly through indirect or non-linear interactions.
-Higher NMI values (approaching 0.3–0.4) correspond to stronger statistical dependence, reflecting coordinated evolution.
-The panels reveal that, during the vortex’s lifetime, the coupling between vorticity and several thermodynamic and magnetic variables is locally enhanced, particularly in the upper atmosphere.
-This behaviour contrasts with the more uniform and subdued NMI patterns observed in the no-vortex control region (Figure~\ref{fig:MI_novortex}), confirming that the enhanced coupling in the vortex core is dynamically driven rather than arising from static background structure.
-In other words, the elevated NMI between rotational flows and thermodynamic variables reflects genuine physical interaction associated with vortex dynamics, rather than a spurious correlation due to their co-location within the same magnetic flux tube.
+Moderate NMI values (~0.1-0.3) suggest partial coupling, where the variable exhibits some degree of organization influenced by the vorticity field, possibly through indirect or non-linear interactions.
+Higher NMI values ($\approx$0.3-0.4) indicate a stronger statistical dependence between variables, consistent with coordinated evolution.
+During the vortex phase, the coupling between vorticity and several thermodynamic and magnetic quantities increases markedly, particularly in the upper atmosphere.
+The control region without a vortex exhibits only weak and spatially uniform NMI patterns (Figure \ref{fig:MI_novortex}).
+This contrast shows that the enhanced coupling within the vortex core is a dynamic signature of vortex activity, not a static property of the background magnetic field.